Binance USD Price Tops $1.00 on Major Exchanges (BUSD)

 - Hokkaidu Inu (HOKK) traded 1.2% higher against the dollar and now trades at $0.0004 or 0.00000001 BTC.

-Binance USD launched on September 10th, 2019.
-Binance USD’s total supply is 1,010,628,697 tokens.
-Binance USD’s official Twitter account is @binance and its Facebook page is accessible here.
+Binance USD was first traded on September 10th, 2019.
+Binance USD’s total supply is 925,372,785 tokens.
 Binance USD’s official message board is coinmarketcap.com/community/profile/busd.
 The official website for Binance USD is www.binance.com/en/busd.
+Binance USD’s official Twitter account is @binance and its Facebook page is accessible here.

 Binance USD Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Binance USD directly using U.S. dollars.
-Investors seeking to trade Binance USD should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+It is usually not presently possible to buy alternative cryptocurrencies such as Binance USD directly using U.S. dollars.
+Investors seeking to trade Binance USD should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Binance USD using one of the exchanges listed above.

 Receive News & Updates for Binance USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Binance USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.